merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 Anvi server users data storage version .......: 1 (anvio) meren ~ $
 ```

+{:.notice}
+If you get an error from `cherrypy` when the interactive interface is run, please see [this e-mail](https://groups.google.com/d/msg/anvio/56KI_ulAJr8/3xLpRk0qBAAJ) to fix it.

 ### Installing or updating from the active codebase (because why not)